seankross/postcards/README.md

   postcards::jolla
 ---

-I am a classically trained data scientist living in the San Fransisco Bay Area.
+I am a classically trained data scientist living in the San Francisco Bay Area.
 Currently I work on the Oculus team at Facebook.
 I love talking about baseball, true crime podcasts, and causal inference.
 ```